 Will Cold Caps be effective with my treatment type?

 While Cold Caps are effective with a great number of treatment types, they are not a universal solution.
 Many factors determine the success.
-Please see Clinical Studies on what may have been most effective with and, most importantly, consult with your doctor about whether cold cap therapy is right for you..
+Please see Clinical Studies on what treatment type may have been most effective and most importantly, you must consult with your doctor about whether cold cap therapy is right for you.

 How long are the Cold Caps worn for?

 It is necessary that caps be worn for 50 minutes prior to the start of the treatment and throughout the entire treatment.
 After capping time is necessary and may be completed at home.
 Usually for at least 3 hours following the treatment.
-Refer to your specific timesheet for your regimen timing.
+Refer to your specific timesheet on your clipboard for your regimen timing.
 Depending on your treatment, the entire process can take up to 6 hours.
 Note: the longer the caps are worn (up to 8 hours) the more effective they can be.
 Preventative weekly capping options can be discussed with your capper.

 Is there any training available?

 Our company is committed to ensuring all users are completely comfortable with how the Chemo Cold Cap system and the cap wearing and changing process works.
 A training video, written reference guide with photos, and phone training with a capping specialist are included.
-Everything you need for maximum success will be made available to you.
-Additionally, we are always available by telephone for any questions or concerns.
+Everything you need for maximum success with our system will be made available to you.
+Additionally, we are always available by text and phone for all questions or concerns.
 Your capper knows best – we do not recommend internet searches for help and answers!
 There is a lot of information out there and it may not be what works with our system.